 World Waterpark at West Edmonton Mall, Edmonton, Canada

 Have you ever been to a water park that’s inside a shopping mall?
 If not, this is your chance to do so.
 Placed inside the West Edmonton Mall, in Edmonton, Canada, the World Waterpark houses the world’s largest indoor wave, and it features more than 17 fun waterslides.
 The rides and attractions are divided into four levels: beginner, intermediate, advanced, and extreme.
 Kids, for instance, can have a great time at the Caribbean Cove, the Dolphin Kiddie Pool, and the Splash Pad, which are all beginner’s rides.

 For a bit more adrenaline, slides like the Corkscrew are the perfect bet.
 As for visitors who are looking for more challenging rides, the Sky Screamer is a must.
-This slide stands above the park at t 26 meters (85 feet), and are built for maximum speed: 60 km/h (37 mph).
-With an average temperature of 31 º, this water park will make you feel like swimming nonstop!
+This slide stands above the park at t 26 meters (85 feet), and are built for a maximum speed of 60 km/h (37 mph).

 WetSide Water Park, Queensland, Australia